ab-inbev-ze-company/ze-code-challenges/frontend-mobile.md

 ## Evaluation Method

-Your code will be under review of the Zx's Global Engineering team.
+Your code will be under review of the Zé Engineering team.
 What we will look for:
 - **Good Practices and patterns**
 - **Code and Folder Structure**
-- **Componentization and data flux**
+- **Componentization and data flow**
 - **Easy to understand code (again, no need for fancy stuff)**
 - **Tests**